ModuSeg: Decoupling Object Discovery and Semantic Retrieval for Training-Free Weakly Supervised Segmentation: Methodology

 Traditional WSSS methods often struggle with ``boundary ambiguity'' or ``over-activation'' because classification networks lack explicit geometric constraints during the localization phase.
 To address these geometric deficiencies, we utilize specialized object discovery models as a Class-Agnostic Mask Proposer.

 Formally, given a test image $I_{\text{test}}$, we employ a generalized segmentation model $\Psi$ to extract a set of potential object proposals $\mathcal{P}$:

-Here, $m_p \in \{0, 1\}^{H \times W}$ denotes the binary mask of the $p$-th proposal, where $H$ and $W$ are scalars representing the height and width of the input image, respectively. $s_p^{obj} \in [0, 1]$ represents its objectness score, indicating the confidence of being a valid object.
+Here, $M$ is the total number of proposals, and $m_p \in \{0, 1\}^{H \times W}$ denotes the binary mask of the $p$-th proposal, where $H$ and $W$ are scalars representing the height and width of the input image, respectively. $s_p^{obj} \in [0, 1]$ represents its objectness score, indicating the confidence of being a valid object.

 \textbf{Training-Inference Asymmetry.} A critical distinction in our framework lies in handling mask boundaries across stages.
 While we apply SBP during the feature bank construction (\cref{sec:sbp}) to ensure feature purity, we utilize raw, un-eroded proposals during inference.
 This asymmetry is intentional: training prioritizes precision, whereas inference prioritizes completeness by using raw proposals to preserve fine-grained geometric details that SBP otherwise discards.
 Furthermore, this design accommodates the inherent limitations of class-agnostic proposers.
 Unlike pristine ground-truth annotations, they typically over-partition scenes into fragmented entities based on low-level cues (as diagnosed in \cref{sec:deep_analysis}).
 Consequently, eroding these already fragmented inference proposals severely diminishes their representational capacity and degrades matching accuracy, even when they are strictly used for feature retrieval.
 Thus, relying on raw proposals during inference is essential to prevent exacerbating the semantic gap.